 Read this article to learn the best bank for expats in Madrid and to get the details of English speaking branches our customers have successfully worked with.

-Sabadell offers no fee accounts and you can open an account from outside Spain.before arriving in Madrid
+Sabadell offers zero-fee accounts and you can open an account from outside Spain before arriving in Madrid.

 Why Sabadell is one of the best banks for expats in Madrid:

 - No fees and no commissions, even for international transfers within Europe.
 Transfers to the UK and the US do incur fees.
 For large transfers outside of the EU, we recommend using a foreign currency specialist.
 You can save up to 3% using a currency broker.

 - Sabadell gives you back 1% on all utility bills.

 - Customer Service in English: Nelida at The Miguel Angel Branch will make sure everything goes smoothly.
 Sabadell has contracts in English.
 They will call you when your cards are ready, or when something strange is happening on your account,

 - There is only one condition to keep your account feeless.
 You must have a minimum of 700€ a month transferred into the account.
 If you are under 29 years old, there is no minimum transfer requirement.

 To get started, simply click the orange button below to send an email to the Miguel Angel 23 Branch (Metro Gregorio Marañon).
 Include a scan of your passport, your telephone number and your home address (it’s ok if it’s not in Spain).